 If you follow a special diet, you may wish to take some familiar foods with you.
 For example, if you’re coeliac and visiting a country where it may be difficult to find gluten free foods, you might take some bread or crackers just in case.
 Similarly, if you take dietary supplements such as hemp or flaxseed, these can be transported in their original packaging and tucked into your suitcase.

 Relax and Enjoy!

 Opportunities for travel have grown significantly in recent years, with cheaper flights serving a wider range of destinations and more accessibility within rail and bus stations.
 For many people, this has made travelling a more common experience.
 It is a matter of equality that disabled people and people with reduced mobility should have opportunities for travel comparable to those of other people.
 However, for people with a disability or mobility difficulty, the prospect of attempting a trip by air can seem fraught with potential difficulties.

 Travelling with bladder and bowel conditions doesn’t have to be a recipe for disaster.
 The best thing you can do is to plan ahead, and be prepared for dealing with unexpected delays or circumstances which at times cannot be avoided.
 Ask for help when you need it, and remember to try to relax and enjoy your trip!

 We hope you’re able to travel a little happier with this advice – let us know your experiences at [email protected]

 Further Help & Information

 For more information about travelling with confidence please visit our downloads section.
 This contains more helpful advice and tips, as well as the contact details of organisations that may be able to help you further.

-Sometimes the most valuable advice can come from those who have experienced the same situation.
-If you have any travel questions or concerns or can offer any help or advice then share your thoughts in the Bladder & Bowel Community Forum.
+Get Support – Sometimes the most valuable advice can come from those who have experienced the same situation.
+Help is available to you in our Closed Facebook Support Group.
+This is a global community accessed from around the world – so if you have any travel questions or concerns, or can offer any help or advice please share your thoughts in the Bladder & Bowel Community Support Group.